 The good news is that entry to the V & A is free!

 The Victoria & Albert Museum

+The V & A is in Cromwell Road, London SW7 2RL.
 The nearest underground station is South Kensington.
 Visit the TfL website to plan your route.

 London’s major attractions offer something for everyone to enjoy.
 Whether you are looking for culture, art, history, architecture or entertainment there are dozens of treats in store!
 The London Underground is a great way to get about the city easily and fast.